Excerpts and links to a selection of published features

 - LET THERE BE LIGHT: Transparency in performance hall designs and operations mirrors a new, open approach to community engagement

-- STALKING THE CULTURALLY AWARE NON-ATTENDER: How can this elusive creature be lured to performances?
+- STALKING THE CULTURALLY AWARE NON -ATTENDER: How can this elusive creature be lured to live performances?
 (Winner, ASCAP Deems Taylor Award for Excellence in Music Journalism)

-- FULL SAIL: The back story of L.A.’s newest architectural icon, Walt Disney Concert Hall
+- FULL SAIL: The back story of L.A.’s architectural icon, Walt Disney Concert Hall